jlgrall/esEngine/doc/gettingadvanced.md

 // Now you can just pause and unpause whichever you want.
 ```

-Note: `"KillAtEdge"` and `"KillAtEdge:"` reference the same system.
+Note: `"KillAtEdge"` and `"KillAtEdge:"` point to the same system.
 The ":" is omitted for simplicity.

 ### Alternative bag